Sh4dp/Countdown-Cucumber/README.md

 ## Features

-** Reminders** : Intermediate messages during the work to encourage user .

-** To Do List** : You can add and manage tasks by editing and deleting tasks .
+* To Do List :

+   You can add tasks to do and manage tasks by tick marking the completed ones and removing unnecessary tasks.

+* Timer Controls :

-** Timer Controls** : Allow the users to  pause , resume , reset Pomodoro sessions  as needed .
+  Allow the users to  pause , resume , reset Pomodoro sessions  as needed .
+Long break of 15 minutes and short break of 5 minutes are provided to enhance the efficiency of the  user .

 ## Get Started
 To use the Countdown Cucumber website , click here :